bohendo/my-clippings/highlights/war-of-art.md

  - loc 809 - The Muses were nine sisters, daughters of Zeus and Mnemosyne, which means "memory."
 Their names are Clio, Erato, Thalia, Terpsichore, Calliope, Polyhymnia, Euterpe, Melpomene, and Urania.

- - loc 831 - Eternity is in love with the creations of time. – William Blake

  - loc 840 - "Eternity is in love with the creations of time" means, to me, that in some way these creatures of the higher sphere (or the sphere itself, in the abstract) take joy in what we time-bound beings can bring forth into physical existence in our limited material sphere.

  - loc 846 - The work existed only as potential — without a body, so to speak.
 It wasn't music yet.
 You couldn't play it.
 You couldn't hear it.
 It needed someone.
 It needed a corporeal being, a human, an artist (or more precisely a genius, in the Latin sense of "soul" or "animating spirit") to bring it into being on this material plane.
 So the Muse whispered in Beethoven's ear.
 Maybe she hummed a few bars into a million other ears.
 But no one else heard her.
 Only Beethoven got it.
 He brought it forth.
 He made the Fifth Symphony a "creation of time," which "eternity" could be "in love with."